-PISCES III is a clinical research study to determine whether stem cells injected into a damaged area of the brain can improve function in people with ongoing disability after an ischemic stroke (a stroke that occurs when blood flow to the brain is blocked, such as by a clot).
+PISCES III is a clinical research study to determine whether stem cells injected into a damaged area of the brain can improve function in people with ongoing disability following an ischemic stroke (a stroke that occurs when blood flow to the brain is blocked, such as by a clot).
 This study is open to U.S. and U.S. territory participants only.

 Life changed that day...

 The purpose of the PISCES III study is to find out if a study drug, which is made from stem cells, will provide any improvement in the arm and/or leg function affected by an ischemic stroke.
-The name of the drug being studied is CTX0E03 DP, and it is injected into the brain during surgery.
+The name of the study drug is CTX0E03 DP, and it is injected into the brain during surgery.
 The study will assess the effectiveness of CTX0E03 DP to change the degree of dependency and disability of study participants from baseline, as well as measure a number of safety parameters.